burlachenkok/exploring-python3/python3-note.md

 With this note, the authors have three objectives:

-1. To explain some technical details about certain language features from `Python 3.11` with examples.
-This can be a useful resource for those who found the official Python Tutorial too complex or confusing.
+1. To explain some technical details about certain language features from [Python 3.11](https://docs.python.org/3.11/) with examples.
+This can be a useful resource for those who found the official [Python Tutorial](https://docs.python.org/3.11/tutorial/index.html) too complex or confusing.
 This can also help to fill in the gaps in one's understanding of the subject.

-2. Give a brief overview of various tools that can assist development in Python if you are in circumstances with using this Language.
+2. Give a brief overview of various tools that can assist development in Python if you are in circumstances using this Language mainly developed by debugging and profiling processes inside Windows OS and Linux OS families.

 3. Provide a bridge from system-aware people to Python, as from Python to system-aware mentality.